PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 shared complete Resize decoder; neither keeps a nested statement parser.
 The shared decoder's explicit outer-call guard subsumes the lower-level Resize decoder guard previously relied on by the repair-local copy.
+Generic dynamic binary alignment is the 44th shared decoder and covers Add, Mul, Sub, Div, Minimum, and Maximum while preserving the existing Add-specific adapter contract.
+Fast precanonicalization uses one policy repair for a dynamic-target binary anchor both during the main scan and during the required post-scan revisit; the revisit is a named phase rather than duplicated rewrite logic in a second exporter loop.
 The context collector likewise uses the shared complete Softmax and constant Pad assignment decoders for shape and CF/NHWC evidence, instead of compiling narrower duplicate statement regexes.